 If you would like to apply for a Course Assistant position, please apply here through this link.

-You will be notified if you are assigned to a course.
+You will be notified by email if you are assigned to a course.

 Course Assistants are compensated positions.
 Compensation is based on enrollment and amount of work assigned.
-If you are awarded a Course Assistantships, you must see Ms. Jaya Mohanty within the first two weeks of classes with necessary documents needed for payment.
+If you are awarded a Course Assistantships, you must see Ms. Lizbeth Morales within the first three weeks of classes with necessary documents needed for payment.

-1. Please fill out the following in the PAF form and email it to Ms. Jaya Mohanty:
+1. Please fill out the following in the PAF form:

 c.
 Home and Mailing address